balunist/mbp_docs2/source/the_basics/about.rst

   - :ref:`selection-label` - selected components can be rotated or duplicated

 For a complete list of options with descriptions, see :ref:`options-label`.
-You can also reference this options list from the context tree.
+You can also reference this options list from the table of contents.

 .. note::